preetigaikwad22/employee-payroll-system/README.md

-Here’s your optimized **README.md** in the same structured format:

----

 # **Payroll System 🏢**
 A simple Java-based payroll management system that allows adding, removing, and displaying employees with dynamic salary calculations.